mostlycached/schema/attention/THESIS.md

 Thus, managing attention becomes a schematic problem that needs to be managed in the context of open and closed systems to navigate a multidimensional manifold.

+A room is a means of arranging attention in such way that the body, memory, material, pleasure, desire, perception, apperception, environment are all coupled in a way that is more than its parts.
+The names Detective, Matador, Homeless become a way of describing the sum, still allowing its parts to remake the whole into a qualitatively different whole.

 ## Architecture of Attention

 ```mermaid